pmeran/neuriteX/README.md

 Image segmentation is very time intensive, posing challenges for parameter optimization and resulting in very long run times.<br />
 To facilitate <ins>parameter optimization</ins> by reducing compute time, both segmentation functions `nX_segmentation()` and `nX_segmentation_test()` offer the option to minimize the analyzed image area (by tweaking parameters `pUL` = upper left corner, and `eH` = half edge of image area to be analyzed).
 As a result, setting `eH = 100` takes about 15 seconds, while `eH = 580` takes about 6 minutes to complete.<br />
-<ins>Run times</ins> are considerably shortened by parallelization, as implemented in the provided image segmentation module.
-The code was confirmed to run on a Linux compute cluster without major tweaks (sample scripts are given in folder `src_cluster`).<br /><br />
+<ins>Run times</ins> are considerably shortened by parallelization, as implemented in the provided image segmentation module.<br /><br />
 Batch processing generates a raw neurite integrity score `N_perc` for each image.
 Scores, along with image names, are stored in file `df_seg.pkl`.<br /><br />

+Code for image correction and segmentation can also be run on a Linux server.
+Folder `neuritecompute cluster without major tweaks (sample scripts are given in folder `src_cluster`).<br /><br />

 ## 3. Merging neurite integrity scores with experimental metadata (Python)
 This section merges various neurite integrity scores and experimental conditions into .csv output files.<br />